mr-technologies/imagebroker/README.md

 # `imagebroker`

-`imagebroker` application demonstrates how to export images to the client code across IFF SDK library boundaries.
+`imagebroker` application demonstrates how to export images to the user code across IFF SDK library boundaries.
 Application is located in `samples/02_export` directory of IFF SDK package.
 It comes with example configuration file (`imagebroker.json`) providing the following functionality: